 This doesn't affect the legality of the options as your users are allowed to accept them ahead of time.

-If, however, you want to issue an EMI option that is agreed and granted immediately, rather than in a few weeks, then select the option "no" against grant date.
+If, however, you want to issue an EMI option that is agreed and granted immediately, rather than in a few weeks, then you can make that choice when setting up your scheme template.
 The main reasons that you might want to do this are likely to be either :